EMPHYSIS/EMPHYSIS.github.io/pages/faq.md

 ## How is eFMI related to FMI?

-- eFMI will have different packaging formats.
-The main packaging format will be an FMU for Co-Simulation where the eFMI definition is stored under directory _extras/org.efmi-standard_.
+- eFMI has different packaging formats.
+The main packaging format is an _FMU for Co-Simulation_ where the eFMI definition is stored under directory _extra/org.efmi-standard_ and the FMU part is a wrapper around the selected Production Code representation.
-  This means that every tool supporting FMI for Co-Simulation should be able to simulate the eFMU.
+  This means that every FMI compliant [tool](https://fmi-standard.org/tools) supporting _FMI for Co-Simulation_ can simulate the eFMU to perform Software-in-the-loop (SiL) testing.
+  Code generation for an embedded device requires however dedicated tool support for eFMI.

 - Technically, eFMI is using a few definitions from FMI 3.0, but otherwise can be seen as a complementary technology.